ROP Emporium challenges with Radare2 and pwntools.

 The anatomy of a stack frame is detailed in the below image.

-(Note this image was taken from Gustavo Duarte's article on the stack, a great intro and recommended reading).
+(Note this image was taken from Gustavo Duarte's , a great intro and recommended reading).

 While all other sections in the binary start at a low-numbered address and end at an address with a higher number (like large houses on a street), the stack works in the opposite direction.
 This allows the stack and heap sections, which are both used to store dynamic data, to grow towards each other efficiently with no loss of space.